Understand the Minimum GPA: Lowest Score for High School & College

 How to Improve Your GPA: Practical Tips and Strategies

-Understanding How to Improve Your GPAImproving your Grade Point Average (GPA) may seem daunting, but with discipline and smart strategies, it is entirely possible.
+Improving your Grade Point Average (GPA) may seem daunting, but with discipline and smart strategies, it is entirely possible.
 First things first, attend all your classes.
 While skipping class might be tempting now and then, remember that every session missed is a loss of valuable knowledge that could boost your grades.
-Teachers often share important insights during lessons which may not always be included in textbooks or online resources.
+Teachers often share important insights during lessons that may not always be included in textbooks or online resources.
 Besides acquiring knowledge from lectures, there’s also the benefit of participation marks just for showing up!

 Practical Tips to Boost Your Grades